 Also from the news is James May driving a Suzuki Swift around the track while completely cocooned in a sleeping bag.
 Just to see if he could do it.

-James: Shuffle shuffle shuffle shuffle!
+May: Shuffle shuffle shuffle shuffle!

-Clarkson's description of the bright yellow (and ironically named) Mercedes-Benz C63 AMG Black as "Winnie-the-Pooh with road rage!"
+Clarkson's description of the bright yellow (and ironically named) Mercedes-Benz C63 AMG Black as "Winnie the Pooh with road rage!"

 Clarkson's P45 road test from the first episode, replete with Clarkson headbutting the helmet every time there's a bump in the road (and demanding it be edited out), and appearing on Dragon's Den.

 Clarkson insulting Duncan Bannatyne has to take the prize for episode's funniest moment.

 Bannatyne: Well, Jeremy, I'm the last Dragon in, and I tried to tempt them by making an offer and hoping they'd come in with me.
 Clarkson: I'm sorry, I can't understand a word you're saying.
 Bannatyne: That is...
 I'm out.